Meditation Across Campus

 Curious about what meditation is and how it might be able to help you?

 Kent State of Wellness is offering Meditation Across Campus, an opportunity to join in with other members of the Kent State community for free, facilitated meditation sessions with drop-in times available at different locations throughout the Kent Campus.
-Meditation begins the first week of classes and will continue through finals week.
+Meditation begins the week of Sept.
+2, and will continue through finals week.

 Studies have shown that meditation helps to reduce stress and anxiety, can help to alleviate depression, improves cognition and reduces distractions, among several other benefits.